 Holy shit…I have no idea if I can weave a story out of 10 years of living as a nomad or not, but I’m going to try.
 Even though I think my life is just pretty normal, others seem fascinated by it – so I’m going to test the waters and see if people really do care to read about it.
 This fall I’m working on a book proposal for an agent I started working with!
 Let me be clear – this is a proposal…not a book.
 If someone likes the book idea and wants to publish it, then I work on the book.

 Most mornings I wake up and think – Fuck – I can’t write a book!
 How do I organize it, what have I learned, will it be something people want to read, how utterly honest am I capable of being, and how in the world will I ever slow down enough to even focus on it?!
 However, like most things in my life opportunities present themselves to me on a platter and I typically take them and see where they lead me.
 When a friend of a friend tells an agent about my lifestyle and the agent contacts me interested in a book version of it…then you go with it.
 She asked me to put together a book proposal for her to shop around and that’s what I’m doing.
 Once again…holy shit.

 Coming Full Circle

-In my first year of travel I had the revelation that I didn’t want to go back to my old cube life and instead wanted to stay on the road and keep traveling.
-My challenge was trying to solve the issue of how do I make money and keep traveling everywhere?
-I’m happy to report when I put my mind to something I normally achieve it – and clearly I did in this instance.
-Now I’m moving into a phase where I know that I want to find a homebase to support my travels, I want to slow down a bit and change the pace of travel and motion.
-But once again I’m plagued with the same question – how do I do that and make enough money to maintain a home base.
+In my first year of travel, I had the revelation that I didn’t want to go back to my old cube life and instead wanted to stay on the road and keep traveling.
+My challenge was trying to solve the issue of how to make money and keep traveling everywhere.
+I’m happy to report when I put my mind to something I normally achieve it – and clearly, I did in this instance.
+Now I’m moving into a phase where I know that I want to find a home base to support my travels, I want to slow down a bit and change the pace of travel and motion.
+But once again I’m plagued with the same question – how do I do that and make enough money to maintain a home base?

 See where I came from in my series of “This is Sherry” posts through the years…